Understand why rice and beans is better than famous diets, including for weight loss - News

 “For an average Brazilian woman of 30 years and 1.60 m, it would be close to three tablespoons of rice with a large shell of beans”, says the nutritionist.

-If we consider the generic pattern, according to Vanderli, the correct part is one part of rice to two parts of beans, for example, two tablespoons of rice and four tablespoons of beans.
+If we consider the generic pattern, according to Vanderli, the correct part is one part rice for two parts beans; for example, two tablespoons of rice and four tablespoons of beans.

-O food guide – how to have a healthy dietfrom the Ministry of Health, also recommends that Brazilians eat beans and rice every day or at least five times a week.
+O Food Guide — How to Eat Healthyfrom the Ministry of Health, also recommends that Brazilians eat beans and rice every day, or at least five times a week.

-The document states that “this Brazilian dish is a complete combination of proteins and good for health”.
-Among the recommendations are the variation of the types of beans (black, carioquinha, green and white, for example) and the ways of preparation.
+The document explains that “this Brazilian dish is a complete combination of proteins and good for health”.
+Among the recommendations are the variation of the type of beans (black, carioquinha, green and white, for example) and the way of preparation.

-“We managed to make it with cabbage, for example, which is quite profitable, with grated carrots.
-But, if you are a person who can already make a more varied salad, we can rotate between lettuce, arugula, spinach, tomato, carrot, among others”, recommends Vanderli.
+“We can make it with cabbage, for example, which yields a lot, or with grated carrots.
+But, if you are a person who can already eat a more varied salad, we can rotate between lettuce, arugula, spinach, tomato, carrot, among others”, recommends Vanderli.

-Vegetables are extremely important as they are responsible for fine-tuning metabolism – regulation of each cell.
-The lack of them can cause tiredness, hair loss and weak nails, for example.
+Vegetables are extremely important, as they are responsible for fine-tuning metabolism—regulating each cell.
+The lack of them can cause fatigue, hair loss and weak nails, for example.

 The dish can also be combined with passion fruit or lemon juice and water, an essential element in any diet.